 Bus passes are valid for the whole bus and tram network in London (unlike the Tube there are no fare zones).
-And with Oyster's daily price cap system, the most you will be charged per day when you use Oyster to pay as you go on bus and tram services is £4.40 (adult fare).
+With Oyster's daily price cap system, the most you will be charged per day when you use Oyster to pay on bus and tram services is £4.40 (adult fare).

 London Bus Fare Concessions

 Children under the age of 11 travel free on buses and trams.
 Find out about other child and student discounts and concessions